amitfin/oref_alert/README.md

 ## Time To Shelter Sensors

 The integration creates an additional set of non-binary sensors holding the time to shelter.
-The initial `state` of this sensor is according to the instructions provided by Pikud Haoref for the selected area (e.g. 90 seconds in the middle of Israel).
-The `state` of the sensor decrements as time passes, and it becomes "unknown" once it reaches -60 seconds (one minute past due).
+The initial `state` of the sensor is according to the instructions of Pikud Haoref for the selected area (e.g. 90 seconds in the middle of Israel).
+The `state` of the sensor decrements as time passes, and it becomes `unknown` once it reaches -60 seconds (one minute past due).
 The sensor has the following extra attributes:
 1. `Area`: the name of the area.
 2. `Time to shelter`: as provided by Pikud Haoref for the selected area (constant value).
 3. `Alert`: the active alert (when there is such).